Will ‘Less is More’ Work in New York City?

 What will be gained, depicted below via Streetsblog, is a rare pedestrian refuge (and a shorter, safer pedestrian crossing) in an unwelcoming area where foot-traffic seems to dwarf vehicular traffic.
 And while the results on traffic flow will certainly be worth following, that of course should not be the only consideration in judging the project’s success or failure.
 While not as radical perhaps as the early 1970s Madison Avenue pedestrianization, this one may have a better chance of succeeding.

 This entry was posted on Thursday, February 26th, 2009 at 4:23 pm and is filed under Cities, Traffic Engineering, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.